openstack-archive/refstack-client/README.rst

    (i.e. cd ~/refstack-client).
 3. Source to use the correct Python environment.

-   source test_runner/bin/activate
+   source .venv/bin/activate

 4. Execute test by typing:

-   ./refstack-client -c "Path of the tempest configuration file to use"
+   ./refstack-client -c "Path of the tempest configuration file\
+   to use"

    **Note:**